Rules for Landlords and Property Managers when Evicting a Tenant

 Defenses that are Available to a Tenant

 Tenants facing evictions often become very tenacious in defending their right to stay in the property.
 Tenants have a multitude of defenses available to them, any one of which may derail your entire cause to evict the tenant.
 First, tenants often argue that the eviction notice was improper because it either did not contain the necessary information required by law, was served (delivered) improperly, or both.
 Also, tenants often attempt to show a landlord's wrongdoings in order to take the focus away from themselves and gain sympathy from a judge.
-This is why it is important to be a good landlord and never give a tenant an opportunity to argue to stay in one of your rental properties.

 Removing the Tenant